 Two tags at a time were available to FDL members to hunt bear with additional tags possible after a bear was registered.
 Tags could be utilized either on the FDL Reservation or any of the ceded territories.
 An individual hunter's limit was 4 bears.
-A total of 181 FDL members requested bear tags.
+A total of 173 FDL members requested bear tags.
 Cubs and sows with cubs were protected from harvest.

-The 2014 bear season in the 1854 Ceded Territory and the FDL Reservation was August 30 - December 31.
-The Natural Resource Harvest Management Plan for the 1854 Ceded Territory allowed a fall bear season from the last Saturday in August through December 31.
-This option to open the season earlier was exercised in 2014.
-Baiting was legal from August 9 - December 31.
+The 2015 bear season in the 1854 Ceded Territory and the FDL Reservation was August 29 - December 31.
+Baiting was legal from August 8 - December 31.
 The 1837 Ceded Territory season was September 1 - November 15.
-Bait stations were permissible August 15 - November 15.
+Bait stations were permissible August 14 - November 15.
 All harvested bears were required to be registered within 3 business days of harvest with reference to the DNR antlerless deer permit area (PA) of harvest (Fig. 3).

-In addition to FDL members, 6 members of other recognized tribes who reside on the FDL Reservation were issued 7 licenses and bear tags to hunt on the FDL Reservation.
-Four FDL hunters registered 4 bears.
-Two male bears were taken from the FDL Reservation (PA 199) one female from PA 127 and 1 male from PA 182.
-Bear harvest by state-licensed hunters on the Reservation was 3 males and 3 females.
+In addition to FDL members, 10 members of other recognized tribes who reside on the FDL Reservation were issued 10 licenses and bear tags to hunt on the FDL Reservation.
+Five FDL hunters registered 5 bears.
+One male bear was taken from the FDL Reservation (PA 199) one female from PA 127, 2 males from PA 181 and one male from 183.
+Bear harvest by state-licensed hunters on the Reservation was 2 females.

-The 2014 bear season was September 2 - October 31.
-One FDL member registered a male from Burnett County and another member registered a female from Bayfield County, Wisconsin.
+The 2015 bear season was September 8 - October 31.
+Three FDL members registered 4 female bears; 2 from Burnett County and 1 each from Bayfield and Washburn Counties, Wisconsin.